zhenglab/spiralnet/README.md

 ### SliceGAN

-Put the ImagineGAN model in the corresponding directory, for example,checkpoints/SliceGAN/celeba/imagine_g.pth.
+Put the ImagineGAN model in the corresponding directory, for example, checkpoints/SliceGAN/celeba/imagine_g.pth.

 - Training